dmbarbour/wikilon/docs/AwelonLang.md

 In context of compile-time metaprogramming (input macros, templates, embedded DSLs, etc.) it can be convenient to defer static type analysis until after partial evaluation with some static program inputs.
 When a template statically computes a simply-typed program, we can eliminate the need for advanced 'dependent' types.

 In a conventional language, we might use a distinct API-level syntax for static parameters vs runtime parameters - such that invokations are like `foo<bar>(baz,qux)`.
-In Awelon, we might instead introduce an annotation like `[A](static) => [A]` to insist that `[A]` is computed statically or only depends on static inputs.
-A type analysis could then require explicit, contagious use of these annotations, such that a linter complains for every word where a static dependency depends on a non-static input.
+In Awelon, we must introduce an annotation like `[A](static) => [A]` to insist that `[A]` is computed statically or depends only on parameters marked static in the caller (giving us a simple contagion model).

 ### Advanced Types and Gradual Typing in Awelon